 The weather was good at camp and below.
-It was windy above, with lenticular clouds on McKinley and Foraker.
+It was windy above, with lenticular clouds on Denali and Foraker.
 Gary didn't want to move camp because of the wind.
 We ate a skimpy breakfast and no lunch to save food.
 John gave me a Cliff Bar he was saving.

 The British team used our fixed lines to climb to 16,000 and then retreated down to 14,300.
 Rescuers found the frozen body of the second Korean climber, still attached to an anchor.
 Neither Korean had any warm clothes.

 Three climbers from the East Coast arrived and camped in the spot the British had just vacated.
 They had climbed all the way from 11,000 in the last 24 hours after acclimatizing for several days at 14,300.
 They also cached some food and gear at 16,300.
 They had passed us on day 4 or 5.
-Gary had commented that only about 10% of the people who tried McKinley this way made it.
+Gary had commented that only about 10% of the people who tried Denali this way made it.